-You can use facets in your search engines to filter results by some fields.
-Once configured, the facets will appear in your Doofinder layer automatically aside.
-If you use our API directly you will be able to add filters to your queries (facets and filters are the same thing).
+The facets feature in the Doofinder admin panel is used to filter results.
+Once configured, the facets will appear in your Doofinder layer automatically.
+If you use our API directly, you will be able to add filters to your queries.

 The Facets Configuration Screen

-This screen is divided in the same number of sections as the number of datatypes are defined for your search engine.
-Usually there’s only one section: product.
+This screen is divided into the same number of sections as the number of indices defined for your search engine.
+Usually, there’s only one section: product.

 Types of Facets